Pollock

-This is the perfect fish for those who don't like fish - you can't taste it.
+This is a perfect fish for those who don't like fish - you can't taste it.
 Aside from being very bland, it is limp, eats low on the food chain, has little internal integrity, a weak stomach, and disintegrates entirely when exposed to heat.
 I'd propose it's name be changed to "Congress Fish" except for one discrepancy - it has a backbone.

 Pan frying is not a good idea.
 Fillets dusted with rice flour and fried in very shallow oil, as I usually do, can be disastrous.
 When turned skin side down, the skin instantly becomes glue and sticks to the pan, even through a heavy dusting.
 Then, when you try to move it, it disintegrates.
 Perhaps frying can work if the fillet is heavily battered and deeper oil is used.
 I normally recommend against that method because you end up tasting only batter and oil, not fish.
 With this fish, though, that's all the flavor you'll get anyway.